joshthecomposer/ruby_fun_with_csv/readme.txt

 This console app was developed in Ruby 3.0.0

 -Instructions-
-1. [Go here](https://www.ruby-lang.org/en/documentation/installation/) and follow the instructions for installing Ruby on your system.
+1. Go to "https://www.ruby-lang.org/en/documentation/installation/" and follow the instructions for installing Ruby on your system.
 2. Clone this repo and cd into the root directory of the project.
-3. In your console, type `ruby main.rb`
+3. In your console, type "ruby main.rb"
 4. Now that that console app is started, follow the prompts to view my solutions.

 -Challenges-